 - Chapter 2 (Circles) and Chapter 8 (Inversion) (available for free).

 - Chapters 1-3 on Google Books preview.

-- Parody version of the entire book, for April Fool's Day 2019.
+- Parody version of entire book: check out Undergraduate Math 011: a firsT yeaR coursE in geometrY, made for April Fool's Day 2019.

 Errata (aka selected solutions to Problem 11.0)

 Here is a list of all mistakes that I am aware of.
 Most mistakes are harmless, but a few of the mistakes are significant; the important ones are reproduced here, too.

 - On page 12, Theorem 1.22, the four points could also be collinear.

 - On page 76, Theorem 5.1 is missing a factor of $\frac12$.

 - On page 107, the proof of part (a) of the theorem has several issues, and is probably best to just ignore.
 (The result is still true, and the proof of part (b) is correct.)

 - On page 145, Problem 7.44, change the angle condition to $\measuredangle BC_1A_1 = \measuredangle ACB = \measuredangle B_1C_1A$.